Product

 Granularity Without the Headache

-Because Melody understands natural language, you can finally have policies that match the nuance of the real world.
+Because Melody understands natural language, you can finally have policies that match the nuance of your real world, and your specific business needs.
 You can tell her:

-"I generally don’t allow GenAI for code—but if it’s the Engineering team, and they are only optimizing functions without exposing proprietary keys, let it slide."
+"We generally don’t allow GenAI for code - but if it’s the Engineering team, and they are only optimizing functions without exposing secrets or credentials, and they do that with our Enterprise Gemini account, then let it slide."

 Or:

-"Deloitte is a trusted partner.
+"Deloitte is one of our trusted partners.
 But I still don’t want non-public financial data going to them unless it’s already been disclosed in our quarterly earnings."

 With Melody, you don't have to encode all this logic upfront.
 You express it as you encounter it.
 Each decision sticks.
 Each clarification compounds.
 Over time, the system stops asking naïve questions because it remembers how you reasoned before.

-This might sound strange to say about a security product, but tuning Melody is actually... satisfying.
+This might sound strange to say about a security product, but but working with Melody is actually... satisfying.

 It feels less like engineering and more like gardening.
 You aren't building a stone wall; you are cultivating a system that gets smarter every day.